Self-Propelled Harvesting and Spraying: Machinery Ownership Versus Custom Hire

 - The hiring farmer will not be operating the machine and will not have complete control over the quality of the job performed.

-Charges for custom harvesting should be agreed on in advance.
-Rates should take into account the condition of the crop being harvested, the size of the field, presence of terraces, contour rows, streams, etc., speed and quality of the work performed, extra services provided, and the timeliness of the operations.
-Many operators rely on information from Information File Iowa Farm Custom Rate Survey.
+Charges for custom harvesting or spraying should be agreed on in advance.
+Rates should take into account the condition of the crop being harvested, the size of the field, presence of terraces, contour rows, streams, etc., speed and quality of the work performed, the use of specialized harvesting heads, extra services provided, and the timeliness of the operations.
+Many operators rely on information from AgDM File A3-10, Iowa Farm Custom Rate Survey (FM 1698).
 This survey is updated annually.
 Actual rates may vary from the average rates shown due to the factors mentioned above.

 Custom operators who supply grain carts, wagons or trucks, with operators, may either charge separately for these services or charge one rate per acre that covers complete harvesting and hauling to storage or sale.